tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 4. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
 How will this be addressed and monitored?

     The initial design will utilize a secure and encrypted site-to-site VPN connections from Azure to the California and Northern Virginia data centers.
 An option has also been provided to utilize an Azure ExpressRoute connection to provide private dedicated connectivity from Azure to the California and Northern Virginia data centers.
 Network Watcher will be used to monitor network traffic and throughput over the connections.
-Azure Security Center and Advanced Threat Protection will be in place to monitor and alert on potential vulnerabilities and threats.
+Microsoft Defender for Cloud and Advanced Threat Protection will be in place to monitor and alert on potential vulnerabilities and threats.

 5. Contoso Healthcare has made a substantial capital investment in their current data centers that they do not want to decommission.
 How can the infrastructure be architected to support the current data centers?